-9.4.2 Section 5.3.1 (a) of BS 5837:2012 recommends that, if operations (in this case, excavations for foundations) are proposed within a tree's RPA then, the project arboriculturist should demonstrate that it can remain viable and that the area lost to encroachment can be compensated for elsewhere, contiguous with its RPA.
+9.5.2 Section 5.3.1 (a) of BS 5837:2012 recommends that, if operations (in this case, excavations for foundations) are proposed within a tree's RPA then, the project arboriculturist should demonstrate that it can remain viable and that the area lost to encroachment can be compensated for elsewhere, contiguous with its RPA.

-9.4.3 An RPA is an estimation of the minimum root system needed to sustain the condition of a tree (if all roots outside it were to be severed); it is not a measure of a tree's entire rooting system.
+9.5.3 An RPA is an estimation of the minimum root system needed to sustain the condition of a tree (if all roots outside it were to be severed); it is not a measure of a tree's entire rooting system.

-9.4.4 It is commonly accepted, within the arboricultural industry, that the RPA represents about a third of a tree's actual rooting system and, consequently, whilst the RPA is particularly important to ensure that there are no adverse effects on stability, if an encroachment does not significantly reduce the overall assimilative function of the root system, it is unlikely to cause harm.
+9.5.4 It is commonly accepted, within the arboricultural industry, that the RPA represents about a third of a tree's actual rooting system and, consequently, whilst the RPA is particularly important to ensure that there are no adverse effects on stability, if an encroachment does not significantly reduce the overall assimilative function of the root system, it is unlikely to cause harm.

-9.4.5 Therefore, although there is an incursion into the tree's RPA (minimum root system to sustain it); the percentage of actual rooting system affected is much less (a third of the figure shown above).
-Furthermore, it is possible to off-set this incursion within soft areas contiguous with its RPA.
+9.5.5 Therefore, although there are incursions into the trees' RPAs (minimum root system to sustain them); the percentage of actual rooting systems affected is much less (a third of the estimated figures shown above).
+Furthermore, it is possible to off-set these incursions within soft areas contiguous with their RPAs (along the verge in which they are growing and within the rear garden).

-9.4.6 In terms of viability, research has shown that healthy trees of most species can withstand the loss of some roots (to a maximum of about 20% of the rooting area) with no long-term detrimental impact (Helliwell & Fordham 1992) and Ashes are moderately tolerant of root pruning (Matheny & Clark 1998).
+9.5.6 In terms of viability, research has shown that healthy trees of most species can withstand the loss of some roots (to a maximum of about 20% of the rooting area) with no long-term detrimental impact (Helliwell & Fordham 1992).

-9.4.7 The tree appears healthy, and methodology has been provided in the appendices to minimise root disturbance.
+9.5.7 The trees are healthy, and methodology has been provided in the appendices to minimise root disturbance.

-9.4.8 So long as the methodology is followed, and the vulnerable parts of the tree's RPA is protected during construction, it will not be adversely affected.
+9.5.8 So long as the methodology is followed, and the vulnerable parts of the trees' RPAs are protected during construction, they will not be adversely affected.

-9.5 Soil compaction around retained trees
+9.6 Soil compaction around retained trees

-9.5.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
+9.6.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.

-9.5.2 To avoid the roots of the third-party trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing (or boundary fencing) and ground protection.
+9.6.2 To avoid the roots of the retained trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing and ground protection.